 - Bycatch limits and rates: flatfish as a whole are lightly harvested, primarily due to halibut and crab bycatch limits which frequently close down the fisheries before they reach their catch quotas.

-In 2010, Alaska fishermen harvested over 8.6 million pounds of Greenland turbot.
+In 2013, Alaska fishermen landed more than 3 million pounds of Greenland turbot.

 Greenland turbot is very similar to halibut in both flavor and texture - it has dense, white flesh and sweet, rich flavor.
 Greenland turbot are sold as whole fish, headed and gutted fish, and kirimi (processed fish).